 Product Development.
-Product development expenses increased \$3.4 million, or 13%, to \$29.1 million for 2019 from \$25.7 million for 2018.
-Product development expenses as a percentage of revenues were 11% of revenues for both 2019 and 2018.
+Product development expenses increased \$3.2 million, or 11%, to \$32.3 million for 2020 from \$29.1 million for 2019.
+Product development expenses as a percentage of revenues were 13% and 11% of revenues for 2020 and 2019, respectively.

-Product development expenses for Workforce Solutions increased \$3.0 million to \$23.9 million and approximated 11% of revenues for Workforce Solutions for both 2019 and 2018.
-The increase is primarily due to additions to personnel during 2019, the Providigm acquisition, and stock based compensation related to the stock awards granted during the three months ended June 30, 2019 as noted above.
-Product development expenses for Provider Solutions increased \$0.4 million to \$5.2 million and approximated 11% and 12% of revenues for Provider Solutions for 2019 and 2018, respectively.
-The increase is primarily due to additions to personnel during 2019 as well as stock based compensation related to the stock awards granted during the three months ended June 30, 2019 as noted above.
+Product development expenses for Workforce Solutions increased \$1.6 million to \$25.5 million and approximated 13% and 11% of revenues for Workforce Solutions for 2020 and 2019, respectively.
+The increase is primarily due to an increase in personnel associated with the 2020 acquisitions, partially offset by a decrease in travel and entertainment costs resulting from the COVID-19 pandemic conditions as set forth above.
+Product development expenses for Provider Solutions increased \$1.6 million to \$6.8 million and approximated 14% and 11% of revenues for Provider Solutions for 2020 and 2019, respectively.
+The increase is primarily due to increased personnel and contract labor over 2019.

 Sales and Marketing.
-Sales and marketing expenses, including personnel costs, increased \$2.2 million, or 6%, to \$37.9 million for 2019 from \$35.7 million for 2018.
-Sales and marketing expenses were 15% of revenues for both 2019 and 2018.
+Sales and marketing expenses, including personnel costs, decreased \$2.6 million, or 7%, to \$35.3 million for 2020 from \$37.9 million for 2019.
+Sales and marketing expenses were 14% and 15% of revenues for 2020 and 2019, respectively.

-Sales and marketing expenses for Workforce Solutions increased \$2.2 million to \$30.6 million and approximated 15% of revenues for Workforce Solutions for both 2019 and 2018.
-The increase is primarily due to higher sales commissions consistent with the increase in revenues, stock based compensation related to the stock awards granted during the three months ended June 30, 2019 as noted above, and sales and marketing expense associated with the Providigm business acquired in January 2019.
-Sales and marketing expenses for Provider Solutions increased \$0.1 million to \$6.2 million and approximated 14% and 15% of revenues for Provider Solutions for 2019 and 2018, respectively.
-The increase in expense is primarily due to higher marketing expenses.
-The unallocated corporate portion of sales and marketing expenses decreased by \$48,000 to \$1.1 million for 2019.
+Sales and marketing expenses for Workforce Solutions decreased \$2.7 million to \$28.0 million and approximated 14% and 15% of revenues for Workforce Solutions for 2020 and 2019, respectively.
+The decrease is primarily due to lower sales commissions, consistent with the decreases in revenues, decreases in travel and entertainment expenses as well as tradeshow expenses as a result of the COVID-19 pandemic conditions as set forth above, and declines in general marketing expenses, but were partially offset by increases to personnel associated with the 2020 acquisitions.
+Sales and marketing expenses for Provider Solutions increased \$62,000 to \$6.2 million and approximated 13% and 14% of revenues for Provider Solutions for 2020 and 2019, respectively.
+The unallocated corporate portion of sales and marketing expenses were approximately \$1.1 million for both 2020 and 2019.

 Other General and Administrative Expenses.
-Other general and administrative expenses increased \$6.2 million, or 18%, to \$40.6 million for 2019 from \$34.4 million for 2018.
-Other general and administrative expenses as a percentage of revenues were 16% and 15% of revenues for 2019 and 2018, respectively.
+Other general and administrative expenses increased \$1.3 million, or 3%, to \$41.9 million for 2020 from \$40.6 million for 2019.
+Other general and administrative expenses as a percentage of revenues were 17% and 16% of revenues for 2020 and 2019, respectively.

-Other general and administrative expenses for Workforce Solutions increased \$4.7 million to \$14.4 million and approximated 7% and 5% of revenues for Workforce Solutions for 2019 and 2018, respectively.
-The increase is primarily due to higher personnel costs, increased software expenses, higher facilities expense, and the Providigm acquisition.
-Other general and administrative expenses for Provider Solutions decreased \$1.0 million to \$3.6 million and approximated 8% and 11% of revenues for Provider Solutions for 2019 and 2018, respectively.
-The decrease is primarily due to a reduction in contract labor and a reduction in facilities expense.
-The unallocated corporate portion of other general and administrative expenses increased approximately \$2.5 million to \$22.6 million over 2018, primarily due to increases to personnel, software expense, other administrative costs, and stock based compensation related to the stock awards granted during the three months ended June 30, 2019 as noted above.
+Other general and administrative expenses for Workforce Solutions increased \$1.7 million to \$16.1 million and approximated 8% and 7% of revenues for Workforce Solutions for 2020 and 2019, respectively.
+The increase is primarily due to the 2020 acquisitions and increases in technology infrastructure expenses.
+Other general and administrative expenses for Provider Solutions decreased \$0.3 million to \$3.4 million and approximated 7% and 8% of revenues for Provider Solutions for 2020 and 2019, respectively.
+The decrease is primarily due to a reduction in professional services and compensation expenses.
+The unallocated corporate portion of other general and administrative expenses approximated \$22.5 million in both 2020 and 2019.
+The mix of costs was influenced by an increase in acquisition-related expenses and other professional service expenses but was almost entirely offset by reductions in contract labor, share based compensation, office expenses, and travel.

 Depreciation and Amortization.
-Depreciation and amortization increased \$3.7 million, or 15%, to \$27.9 million for 2019 from \$24.2 million for 2018.
-The increase resulted from higher depreciation of property and equipment related to the relocation to our new corporate headquarters, higher amortization of capitalized software development, and amortization of intangibles following our acquisitions of Providigm and CredentialMyDoc in January 2019 and December 2019, respectively.
+Depreciation and amortization increased \$2.3 million, or 8%, to \$30.2 million for 2020 from \$27.9 million for 2019.
+The increase resulted from higher amortization of capitalized software and intangibles resulting from our recent acquisitions.